 Depending on your needs, we will help you decide if it is in your best interest to simply have a will drafted or if a trust needs to be created to protect the business.
 Since a will simply outlines who will be a beneficiary to your assets after you pass away.
 Sometimes it may not be the best option with business succession.

 In contrast, trust is a legal arrangement that allows your assets to be passed along to specified beneficiaries.
 There are different types of trusts designed to meet each person’s individual needs.
-The estate planning lawyers at our firm can help you learn about the various types of trusts in order to set up the best one for you and your business.
+The business succession lawyers at our firm can help you learn about the various types of trusts in order to set up the best one for you and your business.

 From gifting the business to selling it outright, there are lots of decisions to be made regarding a transfer.
 Important factors to consider may be whether or not some of your children are already involved in the business versus others who may not have any involvement.
 You may want to provide children who are not interested in the business with some sort of financial payout as compared to an actual stake in the business.
 We can help you with these important business succession decisions.